dotnet/docs-maui/docs/troubleshooting.md

 # Troubleshooting known issues

 This article describes some of the known issues with .NET Multi-platform App UI (.NET MAUI), and how you can solve or work around them.
-The [.NET MAUI code repository](https://github.com/dotnet/maui/wiki/Known-Issues) also details some known issues.
+The [.NET MAUI repository](https://github.com/dotnet/maui/wiki/Known-Issues) also details some known issues.

-## Uninstalling .NET MAUI
+## Can't locate the .NET MAUI workloads

 There are two options for installing the .NET MAUI workloads: